Morpion Solitaire - Origin

 Pierre Berloquin does not know the origin of the game, he probably learnt it from Bernard Lemaire who sent him the first record grid done in 1972 by C. W. Millington, Manchester.
 On the origin of the variants, all invented after the standard 5T game:

-If you know a published reference before 1974, or if you played this game before 1962, send me a message!
-Thanks to Tangente (mathematical French magazine): in the March-April 2008 issue, they asked readers to send their testimony.
+Thanks to Michel Criton, Tangente (mathematical French magazine) and to Jean-Paul Bardoulat, BGV (bulletin of the APMEP, French association of mathematics teachers): respectively in their March-April 2008 and July 2011 issues, the readers were asked to send their testimony.
 But unfortunately, nothing has been received on the origin, or on any earlier reference.

 Two French names: